ekrell/geoscience-attribution-benchmarks/benchmarks/sstanom/README.md

 This code is designed to create synethetic benchmarks from four base data sets.
 Each created by extracting samples from the [COBE-SST 2 and Sea Ice Gridded Climate Dataset](https://psl.noaa.gov/data/gridded/data.cobe2.html).
-Since this folder is called `sstanom` since that was the original purpose.
+This benchmark folder is called `sstanom` since that was the original purpose.

 1. `sst` : Sea Surface Temperature, directly from COBE.
 2. `icec` : Sea Ice Concentration, directly from COBE.